Skip to main content

 Hydrostatic Pressure

 Hydrostatic pressure refers to the pressure exerted by a fluid at equilibrium due to the force of gravity.
-In the context of a barometer, the hydrostatic pressure of the liquid column must equal the atmospheric pressure.
-This relationship allows us to calculate the height of the liquid column, which is directly proportional to the atmospheric pressure acting on it.
+In the context of a barometer, this principle explains how the height of the liquid column (like mercury or water) is determined by the balance between atmospheric pressure and the weight of the liquid.
+The height of the liquid column is directly proportional to the atmospheric pressure acting on it.

 Recommended video: